 and v1/comments

-, to complete the task.
+, to accomplish this task.

-With this instruction:
+With the instruction:

 Add a page titled "Notion MCP" to page "Development"

-You can reference content by ID directly:
+You can also reference content by ID directly:

 Get the content of page 1a6b35e6e67f802fa7e1d27686f017f2